 You can use a supplementer to:

-- Stimulate breastmilk production while feeding infant formula, to avoid using bottles.
+- Stimulate breastmilk production while feeding infant formula or expressed mil, without using bottles.

 - Breastfeed an adopted baby.